WHAT WE BELIEVE: vision + beliefs

 We worship the triune God of the Bible, who is eternally one God in three persons.
-This one, true God is most clearly revealed to us in the incarnate Son, Jesus Christ our Lord.
+This one, true God is most clearly revealed to us in the incarnate Son, Jesus Christ, our Lord and Savior.

 Although we have produced numerous confessions to express our common understandings of Christian faith, we hold the Scriptures, the Old and New Testaments, as our final authority.
 We accept no humanly devised confession or creed as binding.

-We affirm that God is sovereign over all and that this sovereignty is expressed and realized through Jesus.
+We affirm that God is sovereign over all and this sovereignty is expressed and realized through Jesus Christ.
 Therefore, we affirm the Lordship of Jesus over the world and the church.
-We joyously confess that Jesus is Savior and Lord.
+We joyously confess Jesus is Savior and Lord.
 We are called in loyalty to Jesus to proclaim the power of the Holy Spirit, the Good News of God’s reconciling grace, and to declare the saving power of the Gospel to every human being and to every human institution.

 We practice the command of Jesus to "make disciples of all nations" and to bear witness to God’s redeeming reign in human affairs.